Home

 Original article / research

-Year :2021 Month : January Volume : 10 Issue : 1 Page : RO32 - RO37
+Year :2021 Month : January-February Volume : 10 Issue : 1 Page : RO32 - RO37 Full Version

-Diagnosis of Retroperitoneal tumours using Computed Tomography- A Cross-Sectional Study
+Diagnosis of Retroperitoneal Tumours using Computed Tomography- A Cross-sectional Study

 Umamaheshwari K Basavaraju, Narasipur Lingaiah Rajendrakumar, P Sanjay, Nanjaraj Chakenalli Puttaraj, Prathibha PShivadas, Mahesh Seetharam, Rashmi K Nagaraju, Supraja Moorthy